-Our board members and executives believe that through open communication and the daily exchange and use of words, that the peacefulness of our cities can be increased.
+Our board members and executives believe that a trusted bridge between policing and communities can be built where departments co-produce public safety with their citizens.
 Here are the individuals who make up our boards and company.

 Anthony Williams Esq. is a Director of the Robert F. Kennedy Human Rights Board and a partner with the international law firm Denton’s based in New York where he focuses on commercial transactions, counsels domestic and multinational corporations on corporate finance matters and acts as general counsel to family offices and private foundations advising them on legal and business issues.
 After working in its Hong Kong office and founding its San Francisco office, Mr. Williams served as Chairman of Coudert Brothers LLP from 1993 to 2001.
 He has deep international experience in financial management, investments, accounting, and business development.
 Tony serves on numerous not-for-profit boards of directors including the Robert F. Kennedy Memorial.
 The RFK Memorial pursues justice worldwide through strategic litigation on key human rights issues, educated millions of children in human rights advocacy, and fostered a social good approach to business and investment.
 He holds an AB from Harvard University Cum Laude, a JD from New York University School of Law, and is a veteran of the United States Army.